Instructions on HOW TO GROW SAFFRON crocus at home from bulbs or seeds or corms are given including tips for getting flowers every year.

 Saffron is quite easy to grow, even indoors, but requires patience.
 You simply plant and leave until the plant flowers.Many gardeners trying to grow saffron crocus find that they are not getting flowers on their plants, although the plants are very healthy.
 Following are the tips and recommendations on how to grow good saffron crocus plants, even in pots that will produce flowers every year.

-Position : Where to Plant saffron
+Position : Where to Plant Saffron

 Saffron needs rich, well-drained soil with pH 6.5.
 I made the soil rich by adding compost and rotten cow manure.
 I added river sand to make it a well draining soil.
-Read on how to prepare garden soil.Mature Saffron Corms or Seeds |
+Read on how to prepare garden soil.![]() |

 Planting time: When to Plant Saffron Crocus?

 Autumn.
 The plant prefers Mediterranean conditions, dry summers and rain in winter and spring (SA, VIC, drier areas of NSW).
-It does not like humid conditions such as north of Sydney and QLD.
-I plant saffron in a pot that I keep dry.Seeds or Bulbs?
+It does not like humid conditions such as north of Sydney and QLD.Late summer is the best time to plant saffron bulbs, when the corms are dormant.
+This will ensure flowering in late autumn.
+I plant saffron in a pot that I keep on dry side.

 How to Plant Saffron Crocus